ycz425/automl/README.md

   feature, excluded, and group columns (`DatasetAnalysis`).
 - **`data_splitting`** (`DataSplitter`) — deterministic (no LLM call): builds train/validation
   or cross-validation fold indices from the request's evaluation method.
-- **`research_agent`** (`ResearchAgent`) — embeds a query built from the request and dataset shape (task type, target, class balance, constraints) and retrieves relevant excerpts from a Qdrant corpus to ground `plan_agent`'s first plan.
+- **`research_agent`** (`ResearchAgent`) — runs once per pipeline run, embedding a query built from the request and dataset shape (task type, target, class balance, constraints) and retrieving relevant excerpts from a Qdrant corpus.
+The result is stored in state and passed to `plan_agent` on every call, initial plan and every replan alike — not recomputed per replan.
 Embedding + vector search only, no LLM generation; failures degrade gracefully to no research context rather than failing the run.
 - **`plan_agent`** (`PlanAgent`) — proposes a model architecture, preprocessing, and training strategy, incorporating cited research excerpts when available; revises the plan after each experiment.